anwather/SelfHostedAgent/README.md

 ## Self Hosted Agent

-1. Grab you devops organization name - click on Azure DevOps icon and copy the link - it should be something like htts://dev.azure.com/xxxxx
+1. Grab your devops organization name - click on Azure DevOps icon and copy the link - it should be something like https://dev.azure.com/xxxxx

 2. Generate a PAT token - click on Settings -> Personal Access Tokens -> + New Token